trevinofernando/2D-Tactical-Game/README.md

 ## Description

 This is a local multiplayer game where players can sit together in one machine and take turns in the computer to do their moves.
 Play as a squad of size 1 to 8 in a match of a maximum of 8 squads (teams).
-Chose from a variety of 20+ different weapons and tools to eliminate the oter players before they eliminate you.
+Chose from a variety of 20+ different weapons and tools to eliminate the other players before they eliminate you.
 Last team standing wins!

 ### How to Play